Unsubscribes keep your email lists clean and help prevent deliverability issues.

 The same goes for your subscribers.
-Instead of just listing your newsletters, you can allow potential subscribers to "sample" a newsletter option.
-In our example, each list has a “See Sample” link that leads to a page with the latest newsletter content.
+Instead of just listing newsletters, let potential subscribers "sample" a newsletter option.
+In the example above, each list has a “See Sample” link that leads to a page with the latest newsletter content.

 This is especially useful for publishers with many newsletters to promote.

 7. Collect zero-party data that helps you send better email.

 Use your preference centers to collect data that you can use to personalize their content.